 The vision of automated machine learning (AutoML) entails enabling non-expert users to use machine learning technology and expert users to support them in their daily business and relieve them from tedious tasks.
 However, AutoML systems tend to function as a black box with few to no means for interaction.
-I envision AutoML tools that allow for interaction with users, making the AutoML process more transparent to the user, providing information about the learning problem and the observations made, to synergize human experience and intuition with the efficient and effective algorithms of AutoML.
+I envision AutoML tools that allow for interaction with users, making the AutoML process more transparent to the user, providing information about the learning problem and the observations made, to synergize human experience and intuition with the efficient algorithms of AutoML.

 In algorithm selection, we aim to predict which algorithm should be used for what input which can result in immense speedups when considering computationally hard problems.
 For this, observations of algorithm runtimes need to be collected which are per definition very expensive to obtain and some algorithm executions may even take virtually forever.
 In such cases, algorithm runs are terminated early resulting in right-censored data which needs to be treated in a reasonable way.